LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Conditional Demographic Disparity (CDD)-do some groups have a larger proportion of rejections than acceptance?
 Effectively looking at the groups distributions to check acceptance/rejection disparities
       * Disparity of outcomes between facets as a whole, and by subgroups

+#### SageMaker Notebooks
+  * Notebooks within Sage maker can be opened directly via the browser
+  * Can pass in parameters, they can be set to default values via environment, variables, or directly hardcoded
+  * to import and display a script in a notebook => !pygmentize xyz.py
+  * if wanting to see if a model works initially perhaps only try one up epoch to save time and money
+  * Monitoring the progress of a NB can be done in the individual NB or through SM=>Training Jobs in the console
+  * Stop notebooks when not use to not incur charges
+  * Terminate session deployments when not in use to not incur charges

 #### SageMaker Studio
   * Visual IDE for machine learning!
   * SageMaker Notebooks